heyitsalina/ant_search_algorithm/README.md

 - **Settings and View**: Customize your simulation experience further with additional settings and view options:
   - In the top right corner, access the settings menu to disable sound.
   - You can zoom to focus on specific areas of interest within the simulation.
 If you need to reset your view, simply click the **Adjust View** button to return to the default perspective.
-  - The window size can be adjusted from the bottom right corner, providing flexibility in how much of the simulation is visible on your screen.
+  - The window size can be adjusted from the bottom right corner.

 Experiment with different configurations and observe how each change affects the behavior and efficiency of the ant colonies.
 The Ant Simulation Project is designed to be a versatile tool for exploring the fascinating dynamics of ant behavior and food search strategies.

+## Contribute

+We welcome contributions!
+If you're interested in helping improve the Ant Food Search Simulation, please follow these steps:

+1. Clone/Fork the repository.
+2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request.

+For more information on contributing, or if you have any questions or encounter issues, please don't hesitate to contact us by opening an issue.
+This is also the perfect place to share your ideas or ask for help with any errors or questions you might have.

 ## License